AdobeDocs/experience-manager-65.en/help/sites-developing/ch-configuring.md

 ![chlimage_1-323](assets/chlimage_1-323.png)

-Use the procecure in [Adding a UI Module](/help/sites-administering/contexthub-config.md#adding-a-ui-module) to add the UI module to an existing UI Mode, such as the sample Perona UI Mode.
+Use the procedure in [Adding a UI Module](#adding-a-ui-module) to add the UI module to an existing UI Mode, such as the sample Perona UI Mode.
 For the UI Module, use the following property values:

 * **UI Module Title:** MD5
 * **Module Type:** contexthub.base